-- HPV is short for human papilloma virus. - There are over 100 strains (kinds) of HPV, around 40 of which affect the genital and anal (butt) area. - Genital HPV infections are usually cleared up by the immune system on their own over time.
-However, when the virus is not cleared, it remains in the body and can cause health problems. - Low-risk HPV can cause genital warts, little bumps that can grow on the penis, anus (butthole) or on the outside and inside of the vagina.
+- HPV is short for Human Papilloma Virus. - There are over 100 strains (kinds) of HPV, around 40 of which affect the genital and anal (butt) area.
+Other strains of HPV also causes most warts, including plantar (foot) and hand warts. - Genital HPV infections are usually cleared up by the immune system on their own over time.
+However, when the virus is not cleared, it remains in the body and can cause health problems. - Low-risk HPV can cause genital warts, little bumps that can grow on the penis\, anus (butthole) or on the outside and inside of the vagina\.
 Rarely, warts can appear in the mouth or throat. - High-risk HPV can cause changes to the cells of the cervix (the opening to the uterus) that can lead to cervical cancer.
-It can also lead to cancer in the anus, penis, mouth, and vulva (the genital area outside the vagina). - The majority of people with HPV do not show any symptoms of HPV and most people don't even know they have it. - It is estimated that 75% of Canadians will have HPV at some point in their lives.
+It can also lead to cancer in the anus, penis, mouth, and vulva (the genital area outside the vagina). - The majority of people with HPV do not show any symptoms of HPV and most people don't even know they have it. - HPV spreads easily, and it is estimated that 75% of Canadians will have HPV at some point in their lives.